International Design and Business Management (MDes)

 Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one specific MIP's International Master's programme.
-The study in MIP consists of three phrases, totaling of 60 ECTS.
+The study in MIP consists of three phases, totalling of 60 ECTS.

-This arrangement not only enables students to achieve two Master's degrees from PolyU and MIP, but also to expand their network in Asia and Europe in a short amount of time.
+This arrangement not only enables students to achieve two Master's degrees from PolyU and MIP, but also to expand their network in Asia and Europe within a short amount of time.